Korean Studies (MA)

-As a graduate of the MA in Japanese Studies at Leiden University, you are qualified for careers that require a high level of Japanese as well as highly developed analytical and information-handling skills.
+As a graduate of the MA in Korean Studies at Leiden University, you are qualified for careers that require a high level of fluency in Korean as well as highly developed analytical and information-handling skills.

 If you have ambitions to pursue a PhD position or career as a researcher outside of academia you can apply for the two-year Research Master in Asian Studies on completion of the programme.

 A Leiden University degree

 Leiden University master's graduates are sought-after employees at (inter)national organisations.
 Our graduates are known for their combination of robust academic training, in-depth and relevant knowledge, and critical, multidisciplinary approach to problem-solving.

 Graduated in Korean Studies (MA Asian Studies)

 "Last year, immediately after graduating the 120EC Korean Studies master, I started a dual degree PhD in Korean Studies and History of Medicine/Drugs.
 I decided to enroll for that specific master because I wanted to continue academic research."